jorgebucaran/hyperapp/docs/components.md

 ## Component Lifecycle Events

 Components share the same lifecycle events as virtual nodes.
-See [Lifecyle Events](/docs/lifecycle-events.md) for more information.
+See [VirtualDOM Events](/docs/vdom-events.md) for more information.